The Texas Medical Board (TMB) is trying to head off confusion about the new PMP rules before they take effect on March 1, 2020.

 The law requiring these PMP checks passed in 2019, and since that time prescribers have been asking how the law applies in an inpatient setting.

-The TMB issued guidance on February 10, 2020, stating that checking the PMP is required for inpatient care.
-Specifically, the TMB guidance states:
+The TMB issued guidance on February 21, 2020 that states checking the PMP is NOT required for inpatient care.
+Specifically, the TMB guidance says:

 For more information